silverbulletmd/silverbullet/website/SilverBullet.md

 Has your mind been sufficiently blown to commit to an install?
 Took you long enough, alright then.

 <!-- #include [[Download]] -->
-Installing SilverBullet as a (local) web server is the most mature, and most flexible way to install SilverBullet.
-If mature and flexible is your thing, try this option!
+Installing SilverBullet as a (local) web server is pretty straight forward.

 The idea is simple: you run the web server (instructions below), point your browser at it and _go, go, go_!
 You can access the URL via your desktop browser, but also a mobile one.
-This makes it a great option to access your space from various devices without requiring any type of sync.
 You could even go _full-on YOLO_ (that’s a technical term), and install it on a public cloud server somewhere and access it that way (be sure to at least enable authentication and put SSL on top of it, though).

 You have two options to install and run SilverBullet as a server: